bkono/laptop/README.md

 application installs, you will be prompted for your password periodically.
 Best to keep half an eye on the installation to keep it moving.

-During the Mac and BK installs, your password will be needed at the following times:
+During the Mac and BK installs, your password may be needed at the following times:

 - shell change to zsh (beginning)
 - fixing zsh environment bug (first use of sudo, beginning)
+- java (first caskroom install, beginning)
 - google-hangouts (middle)
 - virtualbox (middle)
 - crashplan (late)